 |GRAN SPAN 404S||Intensive Spanish Superior B||6||CEMA||Summer|

-For a full list of available Research Topics, please contact Dr. Jessie Guinn, Assistant Academic Dean of STEM.
+For additional information on research topics, please contact Dr. Jessie Guinn, Assistant Academic Dean of STEM.

 The availability of water, limits the biological activities (photosynthesis and respiration) controlling the ecosystem carbon balance in semiarid ecosystems.
 Thus, in Mediterranean ecosystems, characterized by arid seasons, soil moisture is a major driver of the ecosystem carbon balance during dry periods.
 A rain event can induce a disproportional respiratory pulse, releasing an amount of CO2 to the atmosphere that may significantly contribute to the annual ecosystem carbon balance.
 This process is not well known in olive orchards, one of the most important agricultural systems in Mediterranean areas due to its environmental, social and economic benefits representing 35% of the agricultural area.
 Here, we evaluate how precipitation pulse patterns, interacting with physical and edaphic site factors, impact the balance of soil respiration in a Mediterranean Olive Orchard.
 For this purpose we will simulate a rain pulse event and measure soil respiration over a cycle of 24 h, the day of the rain simulation and 1, 3, 5 and 7 days after, using a portable soil chamber system (System (Li-Cor 8100, Lincoln, NE, USA)